Pathfinder 2e - Practical Guide to Snares

 - Bomb Snare: The damage is fine, but unless you can produce the 6 bombs at reduced cost this gets expensive very quickly.
 Snare Specialist removes the cost to Craft the Snare, but doesn't remove the additional Crafting Requirement.
 If you're a Snare enthusiast you're likely good enough at Crafting that alchemy is an option, so that might not be a problem.
 If you have the Powerful Snares feat, this can be an effective way to deliver higher-level alchemical bombs.
 It's also the lowest-level Snare which deals area damage.

 - Grasping Snare: Immoblizing a foe holds them in place, so unless they're happy to fight where they're standing they're going to spend an Action to attempt to Escape.

 - Striking Snare: Single-target damage on a Basic Reflex Save.

 - Snagging Hook Snare: Compared to Striking Snare, the Snagging Hook Snare deals just over half as much damage and costs more than twice as much.
 The one improvement is that on a Critical Failure on the save, the target is immobilized.
 For the same gp price you could use a Grasping Snare and a Striking Snare and still have 50 gp left over.
-The one advantage that Snagging Hook Snare has over that combination is that you can place on snare faster than two, but even still I would much rather choose between Grasping Snare and Striking Snare in almost every case.
+The one advantage that Snagging Hook Snare has over that combination is that you can place one snare faster than two, and many feats will give you free Snares, but even still I would much rather choose between Grasping Snare and Striking Snare in almost every case.

 - Bleeding Spines Snare: The initial damage is less than Striking Snare, but if the persistent bleed damage applies even once it's more damage than Striking Snare.
 Beyond that, this remains in place for a full minute rather than breaking immediately.
 If you can hold a foe in place or a push them back in somehow, you can quickly wear a foe down with repeated damage at little cost.